 Some of the points to take care while setting internal links for a blog post-

-- Link it to other blog posts that support the topic.
+Try to link it to other blog posts that support the blog topic idea.

 Proper External Linking